TroyCaywood/Python/100 Days of Code/Days/Day-28.md

 # Day 28 - Tkinter, Dynamic Typing, and the Pomodoro GUI Application

+- I would encourage you to go through all of the videos before reading this page
 - Today we will be building a [Pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique)
 - In order to do that we will use tkinter to build our interface